Instability of nondiscrete free subgroups in Lie groups: Preliminaries

-We prove the previous statement by contradiction.
-Suppose the contrary: there exists a nonzero polynomial $P$ of degree $n$ (in the components of the vectors $Y_j\in L(A_j)$) that vanishes identically on $\ol$.
+\begin{proof} {\bf of Claim 2.} We prove the claim by contradiction.
+Suppose that there exists a nonzero polynomial $P$ of degree $n$ that vanishes identically on $L$, and hence, on $\ol$.
 We show that $P\equiv0$ on $\rr^{2n}$, - a contradiction to the nontriviality of $P$.
 To do this, we introduce the auxiliary subspaces $L_{J',D_{J'}}\subset\rr^{2n}$ defined as follows.
-Let us take arbitrary subset and collection
+Given